What is a storage heater?

 Pros and cons of storage heaters

-- Storage heaters are cheaper to run than some types of electrical heating that use electricity at peak times;
+- They are cheaper to run than some types of electrical heating that use electricity at peak times;

 - Many modern storage heaters have a built-in thermostat, allowing them to release heat when required;